markusvoelter/CRCPlusPlus/README.md

 # CRCPlusPlus
 A little utility that transforms text into a PlantUML class diagram source.
-See HERE for the background.
+See this Linkedin article for context: https://www.linkedin.com/pulse/crc-cards-reloaded-markus-voelter

 ## Running